-Home > Resources > Board Ordered Supervision
+Home > Resources > Board-ordered supervision

-This page is intended to guide supervisors and supervisees who are taking part in Board Ordered Supervision.
+This page is intended to guide supervisors and supervisees who are taking part in Board-ordered supervision.
 It is NOT for Professional or Clinical Supervision

 The Board orders supervision of a physiotherapist under the Health Practitioner Competence Assurance Act 2003 (HPCAA), in a number of circumstances.